jgoneil/Checkers/docs/DesignDoc.md

 to implement this improvement due to time constraints however, this should be a top priority for the system if we had more time.

-For our javadoc coverage metrics, we found some classes that missed javadoc coverage.
+For our Javadoc coverage metrics, we found some classes that missed Javadoc coverage.
-For this, we found the locations that the javadoc coverage was missing and made the proper changes to the system to ensure all points of the javadoc coverage was met in the system.
+For this, we found the locations that the Javadoc coverage was missing and made the proper changes to the system to ensure all points of the Javadoc coverage was met in the system.

 For our lines of code metrics, we found no issues with the system, and the number of lines for our system did not add any complexity to the system.
 No changes were made due to the system